Find Affordable College Courses

 Read full report on Nursing at Keiser University - Ft Lauderdale

-University of Louisiana at Lafayette landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-UL Lafayette is a fairly large public school located in the city of Lafayette.
+University of Louisiana at Lafayette came in at #8 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Southeast Region ranking.
+UL Lafayette is a large public school located in the medium-sized city of Lafayette.

 Women make up 88% of the nursing majors at the school.